-Capital funding is required over a three year programme.
+Capital funding is required over a three-year programme, with an additional £0.134m required in 2026/27.

 1.24 ICT - Storage Technology Replacement

 The Council uses storage technologies that allow the allocation of storage to systems as and when they need it.
 It prevents unused storage sitting against systems and is the most efficient and cost-effective way of allocating storage against all systems used by the Council, from business applications to the general file share.